gitaaulia05/file-manager/README.md

 **Created by Muhammad Ikhwan Fathulloh**

 ## Overview
 VaultSync is a lightweight file management system built with native JavaScript and Node.js.
 It demonstrates core concepts of memory handling, input/output operations, file manipulation, and basic security.
-The application is deployable on platforms like [Render.com](https://render.com) or [Vercel](https://vercel.com).

 ---